 When women participate in peace processes they frequently raise issues of gender equality and women's rights, which closely correlate with peace.
 This contributes to strengthening the representativeness and legitimacy of the new political order that follows.
 Women's significant participation in the transition in South Africa led to the enshrinement of gender equality in the country's new constitution.
-The constitution provided for a new Commission on Gender Equality and included a requirement that women comprise 30 percent of all new civil servants.51 In Burundi, women's pressure on the negotiating parties ahead of the 2000 peace agreement produced a 30 percent gender quota in the new constitution that followed.52 Women's contributions to the peace talks in Guatemala led to the creation of the National Women's Forum and the Office for the Defense of Indigenous Women, as well as legislation against sexual harassment and efforts to make access to land and credit more equal.53
+The constitution provided for a new Commission on Gender Equality and included a requirement that women comprise 30 percent of all new civil servants.
+Women's contributions to the peace talks in Guatemala led to the creation of the National Women's Forum and the Office for the Defense of Indigenous Women, as well as legislation against sexual harassment and efforts to make access to land and credit more equal.

-Even when women's concerns are not ultimately included in peace agreements or new constitutions, women's mobilization in contexts where gender roles and political power are in flux appears to have produced positive outcomes for the political institutions that follow.54 Studies show that across Africa, South Asia, and Southeast Asia, there have been dramatic increases in the number of women in parliaments in postconflict countries compared to those without conflict.
-In Africa, women in postconflict countries have almost doubled their rates of legislative representation compared to countries not in conflict-reaching 27 percent of members of parliament in postconflict settings, compared to 13 percent in settings without conflict, according to a 2012 study.55
+Even when women's concerns are not ultimately included in peace agreements or new constitutions, women's mobilization in contexts where gender roles and political power are in flux appears to have produced positive outcomes for the political institutions that follow.
+Studies show that across Africa, South Asia, and Southeast Asia, there have been dramatic increases in the number of women in parliaments in post-conflict countries compared to those without conflict.
+In Africa, women in post-conflict countries have almost doubled their rates of legislative representation compared to countries not in conflict-reaching 27 percent of members of parliament in post-conflict settings, compared to 13 percent in settings without conflict, according to a 2012 study.